 2014 Sorensen Fellows

-Shane Weitzman ’16, from Leominster, Massachusetts, is majoring in anthropology with a minor in South Asian studies.
+Shane Weitzman ’16, from Leominster, Massachusetts, is majored in anthropology with a minor in South Asian studies.
 He has a special interest in the confluence of gendered practices, religion, and the impact of colonial histories within South Asia.
-In the summer of 2014, Shane will travel to Hubli, India to work with the Despande Foundation, an organization that employs a “bottom up” approach to inspire local entrepreneurship in service of helping to solve systemic social problems.
-Shane is a leader of TransBrandeis and sits on the Triskelion executive board.
+In the summer of 2014, Shane traveled to Hubli, India to work with the Deshpande Foundation, an organization that employs a “bottom up” approach to inspire local entrepreneurship in service of helping to solve systemic social problems.
+He has received the Brandeis Academic Achievement Award and a grant from the Brandeis-India Initiative.
 He also has had experience volunteering with Afternoon Enrichment, a Waltham Group club that facilitates afterschool activities and homework help for local middle schoolers.
 His essay, “(Re)Imagining ‘The Illusion of Inner Sex’ in Livingston’s Paris Is Burning” appears in the 2013-2014 edition of Write Now!, a Brandeis University publication used in first-year writing seminars.
 In his spare time, Shane enjoys knitting, reading, and playing with his chocolate lab, Judge.